-Complete Part IV for each qualified hybrid vehicle registered in New York State and placed in service during the tax year.
-However, do not include any hybrid vehicle for which a credit was claimed in Part II.
-In addition, do not include any vehicle which, by the end of your tax year, has been:
+Complete Part ${\rm IV}$ for each qualified hybrid vehicle registered in New York State and placed in service during the tax year.

+Do not include any vehicle that, by the end of your tax year, has been:

-- modified by you so that it no longer meets the requirements of a qualified hybrid vehicle, or - sold or disposed of, and you know or have reason to know that the vehicle will be so modified.
+- modified by you so that it no longer meets the requirements of a qualified hybrid vehicle; or - sold or disposed of, and you know or have reason to know that the vehicle will be so modified.